safdar-azeem/vlite3/docs/2-advance-components/Invoice.md

 ### Description

-A versatile, full-featured invoice and receipt component for Vue 3.
-It supports 4 distinct visual variants ranging from enterprise-grade documents to compact POS-style thermal receipts.
-The component is fully typed and integrates seamlessly with `Price`, `DateTime`, `Barcode`, and `QRCode` utilities.
+A highly-sophisticated, production-grade invoice and receipt engine for Vue 3.
+It provides 4 distinct visual variants designed to handle everything from legal enterprise billing to thermal POS receipts and modern service invoices.

+The component is strictly typed, accessible, and print-optimized with built-in support for barcodes (CODE128), QR codes, and semantic status coloring.

 ---